emaur/Website-Proj/ASSETS.md

-<strong> Need: </strong>

-1. .pngs of the rest of my digital media

-2. .pngs of my best projects

-3. Font: Glacial Indifference

 <strong> Obtained: </strong>

 1. .pngs of my publications

+2. Links to my publications

+3. .pngs of digital media

+4. .pdfs of digital media (more than 2 pages)

+5. Links to .pdfs of digital media

+6. Font: Georgia